quantumpipes/lucy-in-the-loop/CONTRIBUTING.md

   ```
 * When importing third‑party code/models, verify license compatibility and include notices in `THIRD_PARTY_LICENSES`.

+### Sanctions and Export Compliance

+By contributing, you represent that you are not a person or entity subject to
+sanctions or export restrictions (e.g., on OFAC or BIS denied lists) and are not
+located in a comprehensively embargoed jurisdiction.
+Do not contribute if such
+restrictions apply to you.
+See `EXPORT.md` for project stance and references.

 ---

 ## Commit message conventions (example)